Suck Fony

 So not only do they show you how to get around this absurd copyright protection, they show you a way to get the mp3s for your own use (thanks)… but more importantly blame the problem on the lack of cooperation from Apple.
 Sony, you are a bitch and a half.

-5 Responses to “Suck Fony”
+5 comments for “Suck Fony”